MattHodge/matthodge.github.io/_posts/2023-10-20-argo-workflow-proven-patterns-from-production.md

 Also, don't run massive workflows with 1500 pods, use the [Workflow of Workflows Pattern](#pattern---workflow-of-workflows-with-semaphore) instead.

+If you _really_ need big workflows and can't use the Workflow of Workflow Pattern, you can also use the [nodeStatusOffload feature](https://argoproj.github.io/argo-workflows/offloading-large-workflows/).

 ## Lesson - Use a CronWorkflow to run synthetic tests

 Ever made a really small change, just a tiny little tweak to something in your cluster that would *never* break anything... and then it breaks something?
 Same.